jtr13/EDAV/docs/03-iris.md

 <img src="03-iris_files/figure-html/first_ggplot-1.png" width="672" />

 Yay!
 Something showed up!
 Notice where we put the `data`, inside of `ggplot()`. ggplot is built on layers.
 Here we put it in the main call to `ggplot`.
 The `data` argument is also available in `geom_point()`, but in that case it would only apply to that layer.
-Here, we are saying, for all layers, unless specified otherwise, make the `data` be `iris`.
+Here, we are saying, for all layers, unless specified, make the `data` be `iris`.

 Now let's add a color mapping by `Species`: